-A comprehensive summary of facts about the origin of the novel coronavirus (SARS-CoV-2).
+A comprehensive summary of facts concerning the origin of the novel coronavirus.

 A. Previous pandemics and epidemics

 - The two most recent (mild) global pandemics were the 1977 ‘Russian flu’ and the 2009 ‘swine flu’.
 In both of these cases, modern genetic research indicates that a lab escape was the most likely origin of the pandemic virus (see here and here).
 Yet in both cases, the World Health Organization (WHO) initially excluded this possibility (see here and here).

 - The origin of the first SARS coronavirus in 2002 remains unknown, but a natural origin is generally assumed.
 However, since the discovery of SARS-1, at least four lab escapes of the virus from P3 and P4 high-security labs in Singapore, Taiwan and China have been documented.

 - Concerned scientists have repeatedly warned of the risks involved in so-called “gain-of-function” virus research, which seeks to enhance the virulence or infectiousness of viruses through genetic engineering and other methods.

 B. The Mojiang miners and the Wuhan Institute of Virology